sozialhelden/a11yjson/docs/0-usage.md

 ## Basics

-A11yJSON's reference provides a documentation of [the A11yJSON data model](./describing-objects/0-model.md) and has [example A11yJSON objects](example-data/index.md).
+A11yJSON's reference provides a documentation of [the A11yJSON data model](./describing-objects/0-model.md).

 For each interface `X` you find in the reference, the `a11yjson` npm module provides